segura-security/ansible-pam-collection/docs/senhasegura_credential_info.md

-## senhasegura_credential_info
+# senhasegura_credential_info

-This module can be used to get credentials information and secret strings a.k.a passwords
+This module can be used to get credentials information and secret strings a.k.a passwords.

----

-### Example PlayBooks
+## Example PlayBooks

 Get credential by identifier